-The formation of ions by the removal or addition of one or more electrons from the outer parts of atoms.
-Ionization occurs by ionizing radiation or if an atom suffers a sufficiently violent collision.
+Ionization is the formation of ions by the removal or addition of one or more electrons from the outer parts of atoms.
+It occurs by ionizing radiation or if an atom suffers a sufficiently violent collision.

 The ionization potential is the minimum amount of energy needed to remove an electron to infinity from the ground state.
 If the electron has already been excited to a higher level, less energy is needed to remove it.
 Where an atom has two or more electrons, the ionization potential for the second and subsequent electrons is greater than for the first electron.